steffenskov/blog/_posts/2010-10-27-tuning-iis-7-for-static-content.md

 ### Finding the bottleneck

-When checking perfmon for I/O bottlenecks, the preferred counter is found under “**PhysicalDisk**” and called “**% Idle Time**“, which, as a rule of thumb, should stay above 20%.
+When checking perfmon for I/O bottlenecks, the preferred counter is found under `PhysicalDisk` and called `% Idle Time`, which, as a rule of thumb, should stay above 20%.
 Ours was flatlining at 0…
 Clearly the disk was very busy all the time, and requests were queuing up.

 ### Removing the bottleneck